csgillespie/efficientR/main.md

   differ to the standard `seq()` function?

 <div class="rmdnote">
-<p>A related memory saving idea is to replace <code>logical</code> vectors with vectors from the <strong>bit</strong> package which take up just over 16th of the space (but you can't use <code>NA</code>s).</p>
+<p>A related memory saving idea is to replace <code>logical</code> vectors with vectors from the <strong>bit</strong> package which take up just over a 16th of the space (but you can't use <code>NA</code>s).</p>
 </div>

 ## Example: Optimising  the `movie_square()` function

-Figure \@ref(fig:7-2) shows that in our main bottle neck in simulating the game of Monopoly is the `movie_square()` function.
-Within this function, we spend around 50% of the time creating a data frame, 20% time calculating row sums, and the remainder on a comparison operations.
+Figure \@ref(fig:7-2) shows that our main bottleneck in simulating the game of Monopoly is the `movie_square()` function.
+Within this function, we spend around 50% of the time creating a data frame, 20% of the time calculating row sums, and the remainder on comparison operations.
 This piece of code can be optimised fairly easily (while still retaining the same overall structure) by incorporating the following improvements^[Solutions are available in the **efficient** package vignette.]: